legenddaniel/provincial-population-canada/README.md

 Bugs:

+    1. On ie the `.css` might not be loaded at the first time, try refresh or resize it.

+    1. On chrome and ie the province images are not fully stretching across the viewport.

-    1. On Safari unload / pagehide event not triggered.
+    1. On Safari pagehide event not triggered.

     1. On Safari the address/menu bar are counted as window.innerHeight leading to a layout mess-up.